This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 You can also find drones that auto-track moving targets or let you enter an automated route that it will take like a flight pattern, so you don’t have to continually pilot it manually for its proper course.

 Remember that some drones are loud and visible, while others have stealth capabilities.
-You can get quiet propellers and coatings that will not reflect light if you don’t want your drone spotted.
+If you don’t want your drone spotted, you can get quiet propellers and coatings that will not reflect light.

 3. Thermal Imaging and Night Vision Technology to Help with Surveillance